AngShengJun/AngShengJun/README.md

 ## I am ShengJun Ang

 - Mechanical engineer by training with ~13 years of progressive experience in project management and data analytics
-- Pursuing my interest in business analytics and data science; shifted into analytics consultancy and am currently enrolled in the BCG-RISE programme
+- Interest in business analytics and data science
-- Curious and likes experimentation; the pet project section is dedicated for mini side projects
 - Loves matcha

 <!-- Add link to the sections -->